aeturrell/coding-for-economists/wrkflow-command-line.md

 Let's try a simple command: type `date` into a command line window and hit return.
 You should see today's date and time (and timezone).
 You could also try `echo hello` and `whoami`.

 All commands that you run in the terminal have the same structure:
 `command`, followed by `option(s)`, followed by `argument(s)`.
-The options are also called flag.s An example serves to demonstrate this: if you have a terminal open in a directory that includes a CSV file called 'data.csv', the command to look at the first 5 lines is:
+The options are also called flags.
+An example serves to demonstrate this: if you have a terminal open in a directory that includes a CSV file called 'data.csv', the command to look at the first 5 lines is:

 ```bash
 head -n 5 data.csv